-Capital Strategy Treasury Management Capital expenditure Capital financing requirement (CFR) Authorised Limit and Operational boundary Gross debt and the CFR Financing costs to net revenue stream Net income from commercial and service investments to net revenue stream Strategy Liability benchmark (from 2023/24) Maturity structure of borrowing Long-term treasury management investments Interest rate exposures Credit risk Price risk for Affordability and Prudene Treasury Management Code (indicators(pages 15-24).
-C referenced to the respective (uidance Notes cover indicators ce (pages 41-61).
-The 2021 Guidance Notes cover treasury IPFA's definitions are cross-
+Capital Strategy

+- Capital expenditure

+- Capital financing requirement (CFR)

+- Authorised Limit and Operational boundary

+- Gross debt and the CFR

+- Financing costs to net revenue stream

+- Net income from commercial and service investments to net revenue stream

+Treasury Management Strategy

+- Liability benchmark (from 2023/24)

+- Maturity structure of borrowing

+- Long-term treasury management investments

+- Interest rate exposures

+- Credit risk

+- Price risk

+The 2021 Prudential Code Guidance Notes cover indicators for Affordability and Prudence (pages 41-61).
+The 2021 Treasury Management Code Guidance Notes cover treasury indicators(pages 15-24).
+CIPFA's definitions are cross-referenced to the respective Codes.

+With effect from 2023/24, Prudential indicators will be reported to Cabinet quarterly.

+^{} Recommended but not mandatory indicator.

+Capital Strategy

-Capital Strategy This document, approved by Full Council annually before the start of each financial year, gives a high-level overview of (i) how capital expenditure, capital financing and treasury management activity contribute to the provision of services, (ii) management of the associated risk is managed and (iii) implications for future financial sustainability.
-It is tailored to the Council's circumstances and covers Capital expenditure, its financing, the governance process, long-term financing strategy, asset management, maintenance requirements, planned disposals and funding restrictions Debt, borrowing, MRP, investments; borrowing strategy, treasury investment strategy Investments for service purposes and their risk management and governance Commercial activities, Investments for commercial purposes and their risk management and governance Other long-term liabilities, such as financial guarantees and their governance Prudential indicators Revenue Budget implications Knowledge and skills, and confirmation that these are commensurate with the Council's risk appetite and activities.
+This document, approved by Full Council annually before the start of each financial year, gives a high-level overview of (i) how capital expenditure, capital financing and treasury management activity contribute to the provision of services, (ii) management of the associated risk is managed and (iii) implications for future financial sustainability.

+It is tailored to the Council's circumstances and covers

+- Capital expenditure, its financing, the governance process, long-term financing strategy, asset management, maintenance requirements, planned disposals and funding restrictions - Debt, borrowing, MRP, investments; borrowing strategy, treasury investment strategy - Investments for service purposes and their risk management and governance - Commercial activities, Investments for commercial purposes and their risk management and governance - Other long-term liabilities, such as financial guarantees and their governance - Prudential indicators - Revenue Budget implications - Knowledge and skills, and confirmation that these are commensurate with the Council's risk appetite and activities.

 The Chief Finance Officer reports explicitly on the affordability and risk associated with the Capital Strategy and whether they are satisfied that the proposed capital programme is prudent, affordable and sustainable, with an explanation how the conclusion has been reached.

 The Chief Finance Officer also ensures that where detailed information is required, this will be made available in a format to encourage active engagement and, if necessary, any associated training needs of members.

+Treasury Management Strategy

+This document, approved by Full Council annually before the start of each financial year, covers

+External Context: economic background; credit outlook; interest rate forecast

+Local context:

-Treasury Management This document, approved by Full Council annually before the start of each financial year , covers Strategy External Context: economic background; credit outlook; interest rate forecast Local context: Balance sheet summary and forecast and an explanation of the movements Liability benchmark The existing investment and debt portfolio position The Council's borrowing strategy; approved sources of borrowing and other sources of debt finance; (if applicable) LOBOs
+- Balance sheet summary and forecast and an explanation of the movements - Liability benchmark - The existing investment and debt portfolio position - The Council's borrowing strategy; approved sources of borrowing and other sources of debt finance; (if applicable) LOBOs